Boosting Automatic Exercise Evaluation Through Musculoskeletal Simulation-Based IMU Data Augmentation: Introduction

-We examine the effectiveness of augmented data for patient-specific fine-tuning scenarios of pretrained models.
+We assess generalization to unseen subjects through leave-one-subject-out cross-validation.
+Building on this, we examine the effectiveness of augmented data for patient-specific fine-tuning scenarios of pretrained models.
 Our experiments quantify how augmented samples enhance personalized predictions, particularly in scenarios with limited subject-specific training examples. \end{itemize}